XanaduAI/strawberryfields/.github/CONTRIBUTING.md

   Based on these reports, we may ask you to make small changes to your branch before merging the pull request into the master branch.
 Alternatively, you can also
   [grant us permission to make changes to your pull request branch](https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork/).

+## I've made a contribution!
+Now how do I claim my Xanadu Swag?

+* If you've contributed code to Strawberry Fields, we'll contact you shortly after merging your pull request to organise delivery of your Xanadu Swag™.

+* If you've created a Strawberry Fields application, produced content using Strawberry Fields, or simply written an awesome Strawberry Fields tutorial, and we have linked it to our Gallery, you are eligible for some Xanadu Swag™.
+We will contact you to organise delivery of your swag.

+If you haven't heard back from us, don't panic!
+Here at Xanadu we are working on projects on the cutting edge of quantum technology, and sometimes get a little sidetracked.
+Simply send a reminder email to support@xanadu.ai regarding your swag, and we'll get back to you ASAP.

 :strawberry: Thank you for contributing to Strawberry Fields! :strawberry: